Robinlovelace/cycle-hire-inclusive/README.md

 Lambeth and Southwark.
 These boroughs containing large working populations on the edge, or outside of, “prime” London, have recently benefited from new cycle infrastructure – cycle superhighways often with segregated cycle lanes, completed between 2016 and 2018.
-That we see large relative increases in trip frequencies for docking stations in these boroughs perhaps suggests a more utilitarian and residential usage characteristic than the dominant stereotype for the LCHS of the rail commuter making regular peak-time journeys between hub stations or the tourist making occasional leisure journeys in London’s parks.
+The large relative increases in trip frequencies for docking stations in these boroughs suggests more utilitarian usage patterns than the mainstream view of LCHS.
+The results show that docking stations located away from rail commuter hubs and tourist hotspots can thrive.

 <!-- This shows a mixed pattern, with growth in the diverse Hackney and Camden boroughs and steady or falling levels in the wealthy central and Westminster boroughs.
 Tower Hamlets, a borough with many low income areas, saw steady levels of use over time. -->